makkedonien/supamind-v1/README.md

 > Transform your documents into an intelligent, searchable knowledge base.
 Upload, organize, and chat with your content using advanced AI technology.

-SupaMind is a modern, open-source knowledge management platform that enables you to build a personalized AI assistant grounded in your own documents and data.
-Whether you're conducting research, managing team knowledge, or organizing personal information, SupaMind provides powerful AI-driven insights while maintaining complete control over your data.
+Supamind is a modern, open-source knowledge management platform that enables you to build a personalized AI assistant grounded in your own documents and data.
+Whether you're conducting research, managing team knowledge, or organizing personal information, Supamind provides powerful AI-driven insights while maintaining complete control over your data.

 ## About The Project

-SupaMind addresses the growing need for intelligent document management and knowledge retrieval.
+Supamind addresses the growing need for intelligent document management and knowledge retrieval.
 Unlike closed-source alternatives, this platform gives you full control over your data while providing enterprise-grade AI capabilities through a modern, intuitive interface.

-Built with a robust architecture combining React, Supabase, and N8N workflows, SupaMind offers both cloud and self-hosted deployment options, making it suitable for individuals, teams, and organizations of any size.
+Built with a robust architecture combining React, Supabase, and N8N workflows, Supamind offers both cloud and self-hosted deployment options, making it suitable for individuals, teams, and organizations of any size.

 ## Key Features